larrygrpolanco/research-paper-webapp-poc/memory-bank/progress.md

 ### Technical Limitations

-1. **Placeholder Data**: Currently using simplified placeholder data instead of the full research dataset
-2. **Chart.js Integration**: SentimentChart component loads Chart.js dynamically, which may cause a brief delay
+1. **Data Processing**: The utility functions need to be tested with the full dataset to ensure they handle all edge cases
+2. **Aspect Coding System**: There are some inconsistencies in the coding system that need to be addressed
-3. **Performance**: No optimization work done yet
+3. **Performance**: No optimization work done yet for handling large datasets
+4. **Korean Text Handling**: Need to ensure proper handling of Korean text and translations

 ### Content Gaps